liadmalihi/Remote_Control_Joystick/README.md

 You can see in the UML the MVVM architecture.

-You can see the Data Binding and the Property Changed connection in the UML.
+You can see the Data Binding connection in the UML.

 ![Image of UML](https://github.com/liadmalihi/Remote_Control_Joystick/blob/master/UML.jpg)